isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 **14. The landlord says that it is exercising its right to increase the late payment interest and other charges under the tenancy.
 Can it do so?**

   * Increase any charges or interest rate payable under the lease or licence agreement unless such increase
 	  <br>(i) is specified in the agreement;
 	 <br>(ii) is calculated by reference to a formula (e.g. a reference rate) in the agreement;
-	 <br>(iii)  relates to expenses reasonably incurred by the landlord in the ordinary course of business; or
+	 <br>(iii)  relates to expenses reasonably incurred by the landlord in the ordinary course of business;or
 	 <br>(iv) is further agreed to by the tenant.
-  * <b> Impose new charges including late payment charges except with the further agreement of the tenant. </b>
+  * Impose new charges including late payment charges except with the further agreement of the tenant.

 * The table below illustrates when an increase in interest rate or charges, or an imposition of new charges or interest, is or is not permitted.